Title 105 | Chapter 001 | Regulation 400REG

 In any subsequent limitation year, a member's annual benefit, including any automatic cost of living increases, shall be tested under the current 415(b) limit including any adjustment to the 26 U.S.C.
 415(b)(1)(A) dollar limit under 26 U.S.C.
 415(d), and 26 C.F.R.
 1.415(b)-1(d).Section 14.

 Effect of COLA with a Lump Sum Component on 415(b) Testing.
-On and after January 1, 2009, with respect to a member who receives a portion of their annual benefit in a lump sum, the limit shall be applied taking into consideration cost of living increases as required by 26 U.S.C.
+On and after January 1, 2009, with respect to a member who receives a portion of his or her annual benefit in a lump sum, the limit shall be applied taking into consideration cost of living increases as required by 26 U.S.C.
 415(b) and 26 C.F.R.
 1.415(b)-1.Section 15.

 415(c) Limit.
 After-tax member contributions or other annual additions with respect to a member shall not exceed the lesser of $40,000, as adjusted pursuant to 26 U.S.C.
 415(d), or 100 percent of the member's compensation.(1)